ochin-space/ochin-CM4/README.md

 # Where to buy the ochin_CM4 boards
 The ochin_CM4 boards are manufactured and sold by Seeedstudio.
 You can purchase ochin_CM4 boards from Seeedstudio's marketplace, https://www.seeedstudio.com or from Seeedstudio's business partners (Digikey, Mouser, RS components and many others).

+# License Notice for This GitHub Repository

+This GitHub repository contains various resources that are subject to specific licenses.
+Please note the following information regarding the applicable licenses:

+* Documentation, Manuals, PDF Schematics, scripts and Other Textual Content: All textual documents present in this repository, including manuals, schematics, and documentation, are released under the GNU Free Documentation License (GFDL).

+* Hardware (KiCad Sources, Gerber Files, Assembly Files, etc.): The hardware-related items, including but not limited to KiCad sources, Gerber files, and assembly files, are subject to a proprietary license.
+This means that these resources are not released as open source and their use is governed by the terms specified in the accompanying documentation or separate terms of use provided.

+Please respect the conditions of both licenses when using and distributing the materials in this repository.

+For any questions or clarifications regarding the licenses, feel free to contact us.

 # Important!!!